CQCL/hugr/specification/hugr.md

   node specifies any type arguments to the function in the node weight, and the signature of the node (defined by its incoming and outgoing `Value` edges) matches the (type-instantiated) function being called.
-- `TypeApply`: has a `Value<Function>` input, whose type is polymorphic (i.e. declares some type parameters);
-  the node specifies some number of type arguments (matching those parameters) in the node weight;
-  and there is  a `Value<Function>` output (corresponding to the type instantiation of the input
-  - for a *partial* type application, i.e. with fewer arguments than declared type parameters, the output type will also be polymorphic).
 - `LoadConstant<T>`: has an incoming `Static<T>` edge, where `T` is a `CopyableType`, and a `Value<T>` output, used to load a static constant into the local dataflow graph.